LibreQoE/LibreQoS/README.md

 * TC filters split into groups through hashing filters to increase throughput
 * Simple client management via csv file
 * Simple statistics - table shows top 20 subscribers by packet loss, with APs listed

-## Limitations
+#### Limitations
 * Qdisc locking problem limits throughput of HTB used in v0.8 (solved in v0.9).
-Tested up to 4Gbps/500Mbps asymmetrical throughput using <a href="https://github.com/microsoft/ethr">Microsoft Ethr</a> with n=500 streams.
+Tested up to 4Gbps/500Mbps asymmetrical throughput using [Microsoft Ethr](https://github.com/microsoft/ethr) with n=500 streams.
 High quantities of small packets will reduce max throughput in practice.
-* Linux tc hash tables can only handle <a href="https://stackoverflow.com/questions/21454155/linux-tc-u32-filters-strange-error">~4000 rules each</a>.
-This limits total possible clients to 1000 in v0.8.
+* Linux tc hash tables can only handle [~4000 rules each.](https://stackoverflow.com/questions/21454155/linux-tc-u32-filters-strange-error) This limits total possible clients to 1000 in v0.8.

-# v0.9 (IPv4 Only)
+### v0.9 (Beta/testing) 11 Jul 2021
-## Features
+#### Features
-* <a href="https://github.com/xdp-project/xdp-cpumap-tc">XDP-CPUMAP-TC</a> integration greatly improves throughput, allows many more IPv4 clients, and lowers CPU use.
+* [XDP-CPUMAP-TC](https://github.com/xdp-project/xdp-cpumap-tc) integration greatly improves throughput, allows many more IPv4 clients, and lowers CPU use.
 Latency reduced by half on networks previously limited by single-CPU / TC QDisc locking problem in v.0.8.
 * Tested up to 10Gbps asymmetrical throughput on dedicated server (lab only had 10G router). v0.9 is estimated to be capable of an asymmetrical throughput of 20Gbps-40Gbps on a dedicated server with 12+ cores.
 * ![Throughput](docs/10Gbps.png?raw=true "Throughput")
 * MQ+HTB+fq_codel or MQ+HTB+cake